-While you may not be capable of sewing your own wedding dress, there are a bunch of smaller projects that you can enjoy doing yourself like arranging your own centerpieces.
-We chatted with Meghann Ingram, a wedding guru at The Bouqs Company — the only flower co. that delivers stems straight from the farm to your door — to get some tips for tackling DIY wedding centerpieces.
+While you may not be capable of sewing your own wedding dress, there are a bunch of smaller projects that you can enjoy doing yourself, like arranging your own centerpieces.
+We chatted with Meghann Ingram, a wedding guru at The Bouqs Company—the only flower company that delivers stems straight from the farm to your door—to get some tips for tackling DIY wedding centerpieces.

 1. Pick the Robust Stuff